 It’s very rare to see exhibits, such as the ones inside the War Remnants Museum, that display the horrors of war so graphically and truthfully.
 It will honestly raise the hairs on the back of your neck.

 The entrance fee to the War Remnants Museum is 40,000 dong and the opening hours are Monday – Sunday from 7:30 am to 6:00 pm.

-The Independence Palace, also known as the Reunification Palace, is a very iconic landmark and one of the best things to do in Ho Chi Minh City.
+The Independence Palace, also known as the Reunification Palace, is a very iconic landmark in Ho Chi Minh City.

 The Independence Palace was the home and workplace of the South Vietnam President during the Vietnam War.
 It was the site of the end of the Vietnam War during the Fall of Saigon in April 1975, when a North Vietnamese Army Tank barged through the front gates.

 The entrance fee to the Independence Palace is 40,000 dong and opening hours are Monday – Sunday from 7:30 am to 4:00 pm.